“When you form a team, why do you try to form a team? Because teamwork builds trust and trust builds speed.” – Russel Honore

 - Cereal bars

 - Remember that you are part of a team.
 If you are done with your events, that does not necessarily mean the meet has ended.
-Stay to support your teammates.
+You are expected to stay to support your teammates.
 Rather than hiding in the tent, venture out and cheer on teammates.

 - Help each other throughout the meet.
 If you have some down time, line the field, cheer each other on.
 Make sure our athletes have someone to help push them at every part of the track.
 Engage with other athletes, learn other events.
 Follow what is happening in the meet.